Cragt/Etch-a-sketch/README.md

 # Etch-a-sketch
-A simple webapp that allows the user to draw on an adjustable grid using the user's mouse
+A simple webapp that allows the user to draw on an adjustable grid using the user's mouse.